UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 From the previous step, we will now use the outputs to fill in our [environment file](../.env).
-For our example, we would fill it out referring to the output image in [step 2](#step-2-backend-deployment).
+For our example, we would fill out the file referring to the outputs from the image in [step 2](#step-2-backend-deployment).

 ```
 # React App config